csm9493/L2UL/README.md

 3. Download the UTKFace dataset from [this link](https://www.kaggle.com/datasets/jangedoo/utkface-new) and place it in the './data/' directory.
 4. Run the unlearning script: ./run_unlearn_utkface.sh

+### *Reproducibility Issues Due to Experimental Setup*

+Depending on the experimental environment, using the reported hyperparameter values for the L2UL algorithm may yield lower performance than what is presented in the paper.
+In such cases, we recommend to find new hyperparameter values by adjusting 'pgd_eps' to a range of 1.0 to 5.0 or 'unlearn_lr' to a range of 0.001 to 0.0001.

 ### Additional: Pretraining ResNet-18/50 Models on CIFAR-10/100 or UTKFace
 #### Relevant scripts: